 Types of Beneficiaries

 - Primary beneficiaries: These are the people (or entities) who will receive your benefit.
-All primary beneficiaries share equally, unless otherwise noted on the form.
+All primary beneficiaries share the benefit equally, unless otherwise noted on the form.

 - Contingent beneficiaries: These individuals only receive benefits in the event that all primary beneficiaries are deceased.
 All contingent beneficiaries share equally, unless otherwise noted on the form.